 Ionomer fillings are translucent and tooth-colored, made by combining acrylics with glass powders.
 For patients with a history of problems with tooth decay, ionomers are available that release protective fluoride over a period of time.
-Ionomer restorations are less esthetically pleasing than composite fillings, but they are an option that can be discussed with the team at our Sacramento office.
+Ionomer restorations are less esthetically pleasing than composite fillings, but they are an option that can be discussed with the team at our Carmichael office.